Passion runs deep

 Bradley was born in Ipswich, Queensland Australia, and grew up in Brisbane and on the Gold Coast where he studied carpentry and joinery.
 In 1987 he moved to Vanuatu to work on rebuilding projects after Cyclone Uma and he now lives in Luganville, Santo, with his wife Ruth, daughter and two sons.
 Bradley is the managing director of Santo Hardware, a leading hardware store in the northern town, with a great passion to help develop local communities.
 He has been instrumental in the development of Luganville and widely involved in community works.
 He was recently awarded the Paul Harris fellow certificate of recognition by Rotary International for his efforts and support with rebuilding a school after cyclone PAM.
 He was also a recipient of the Silver Jubilee medal from the President of Vanuatu in recognition for his contributions towards the development of Vanuatu.
 He remains a committed individual very passionate in helping Santo and Vanuatu preserve the WWII history of Vanuatu.

-Bill Widup is from the United States of America, and is not only a veteran of the US Army, but also the proud son of a distinguished Army veteran.
+William Widup is from the United States of America, and is not only a veteran of the US Army, but also the proud son of a distinguished Army veteran.
 Since arriving in Vanuatu in 2004, he and his family – wife Christina and four children – have considered Santo Island their home.
-Bill leads Up & Up Ministries, a non-profit, interdenominational mission organization that facilitates the preservation of Vanuatu’s indigenous languages through Bible translation, vernacular education and practical training.
+William leads Up & Up Ministries, a non-profit, interdenominational mission organisation that facilitates the preservation of Vanuatu’s indigenous languages through Bible translation, vernacular education and practical training.
 The relationships he’s forged across various sectors of the Luganville community—and his own military heritage—give him a passion for seeing the South Pacific WWII Museum become a reality.
 He is also one of the founding members of the Museum.

-Mayumi Green was born in Tokyo, Japan, and has lived in Espiritu Santo for 28 years with her husband and family.
+Mayumi Green was born in Tokyo, Japan, and has lived in Espiritu Santo for over 30 years with her husband and family.
 She arrived in Vanuatu in 1988 to start up a scuba diving operation with her Australian husband after they met in Brisbane.
 For 19 years she was a dive guide on the SS President Coolidge.
 Her involvement with the Coolidge led her to learn a great deal about Vanuatu’s WWII history and has since developed her own collection of WW2 artefacts.
 She is now operating a successful inbound tour operation in Santo, Wrecks to Rainforest, which got her involved in remote bush area explorations in Santo and on other islands.
 Her love for Vanuatu has led to her wide involvement with the communities in the northern islands of Vanuatu, including the local communities in Santo.
 Mayumi was one of the founding members of the Elwood J Euart Association.

 Rayman was raised in Vanuatu and his family have lived in Santo since before Independence.
 Rayman owns and manages a boutique hotel in the centre of Luganville, The Espiritu Hotel.
 This is also the current site of the South Pacific WWII Pop Up Museum.
 Outside of work Rayman is very involved in the community as Vice Chairman of The Espiritu Santo Tourism Association and also involved with the Santo Travel Information Centre and the Cruise Ship Committee.
 Rayman joined the Elwood J Euart Association in 2014 and brings with him extensive local knowledge of Santo and excellent industry and community connections.